CSCI-40500-Fall-2025/Syllabus/syllabus.md

 - the request is made sufficiently in advance of the test, and
 - the make-up is scheduled within three (3) business days following the exam period.

-Proctoring software, which may include the use of browser lock-downs and cameras, may be used for examinations in this course.

-## Professional Presence &amp; Communication

-A central focus of this course is to simulate the professional work environment of Software Engineers.
-Thus, every student is expected to present themselves in a professional manner, even remotely.
-Students are expected to fully (and solely) participate in their group activities under a professional demeanor.
-At all times, please maintain a supportive learning community where everyone feels safe and where people can disagree amicably and professionally.
-We will respect each other and practice courtesy at all times.
-Disrespectful language, including, but not limited to, sexist, racist, homophobic, or anti-ethnic slurs or bigotry, will not be tolerated.
-I am committed to making the classroom a comfortable space for all of us, and I ask that we all work toward this goal in all of the course's online areas.

 ## Academic Violations

 CUNY Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
 The college is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures.
 Special attention is given to CONTRACT CHEATING (this is where students have work completed on their behalf which is then submitted for academic credit).
 Academic violations will be pursued to the fullest extent possible, including failure from the course.